Issues Related to Lip & Tongue Tie Gunbarrel

 Let Us Resolve Quality-of-Life Issues

 In a perfect world, tongue and lip ties wouldn’t lead to any short or long-term issues.
 However, these conditions often cause problems before they’re even diagnosed, and they require professional intervention in order for patients to grow and live happily.
-To learn more about some of the issues that stem from untreated tongue and lip ties in Gunbarrel, continue reading below or contact our team at Jesse Witkoff, DDS today for additional information.
+To learn more about some of the issues that stem from untreated tongue and lip ties in Boulder, continue reading below or contact our team at Jesse Witkoff, DDS today for additional information.

 Ankyloglossia